penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 1. Derive the outgoing cipher key as described above using their outgoing viewing key and public fields.
 2. Decrypt the OVK wrapped key.
-3. Derive the payload key and use it to decrypt the corresponding memo, note, or swap.
+3. Derive the per-action payload key and use it to decrypt the corresponding memo, note, or swap.

+### Wrapped Memo Key

+The wrapped memo key is 48 bytes in length (32 bytes plus 16 bytes for authentication).
+It is saved on the `OutputBody` and is encrypted using the per-action payload key.

 [RFC-8439]: https://datatracker.ietf.org/doc/rfc8439/